 2. Engagement

 This can come in the form of polls, questions, feedback or quizzes.
 Ask your readers legitimate questions and let them be a part of your writing process.
 Let them help you in any way they can such as picking your next books setting or character name.
 Want to see a great example of this.
 Check out this Jennifer L. Armentrout blog post where she's letting readers pick which guy her main character ends up with.
-This is a brave and terrifying example, but you get the idea.
+This is a brave and terrifying example, but you get the idea.3.
+Video

 You guys know I'm now all kinds of down with the YouTube, because that's the kind of hip cat I am.
 Oh so cool.
 Video was frightening for the first 24 hours, but now it's kind of fun, so think about giving it a try.
 And don't forget, you don't have to just share your own videos.
 If you found something on YouTube that spoke to you as a genre fan, a fandom member, or a human, share it with your readers.